KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Astronauts by mykle1](https://github.com/mykle1/MMM-Astronauts)

+0. This module is outdated: Abandoned.
+No reactions to issues since years.
+Missing instructions to install dependency 'request'.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Astronauts.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.